 </bean>

-Finally, we need to setup the applications that authenticate via this CAS server.
-Replace following lines in WEB-INF/deployerConfigContext.xml
+Finally, we need to set up the applications that authenticate via this CAS server.
+Replace the following lines in WEB-INF/deployerConfigContext.xml

 :